Andrevitali/g8-2024-website/_pages/theapp.markdown

 'CraveIT' presents a simple overview page where you can search for the dish you want to try, just type the dish in the search bar and the app will suggest the full name of the dish.

 Alternatively, immediately below the search bar are some shortcuts: buttons with icons identifying the most popular dishes in Rome.
-Simply click on the desired dish to start the search
+Simply click on the desired dish to start the search.

-Before starting the search it is possible to set a number of filters, in fact in the 'Filters' section the following filters are available:
+Before starting the search you can set a series of filters.
+In the 'Filters' section the following options are available:
-  - vegan options
+  - Vegan options
-  - payment by card
+  - Payment by card
-  - accessibility for users with reduced mobility
+  - Accessibility for users with reduced mobility
-  - the price range
+  - Price range
-  - the average ratings of the restaurants
+  - Average ratings of the restaurants
-  - the neighborhood
+  - Neighborhood
-  - the distance with respect to the user's geolocation
+  - Distance with respect to the user's geolocation
-  - whether the restaurants are mentioned by food guides
+  - Presence in food guides

 #### Ranking

 <img title="Ranking" align="right" width="200px" src="assets/images/ranking.jpeg">

-Once you choose the desired dish and filters you land on the new page that shows the top five restaurants with respect to the calculated ranking.
+Once you have chosen your desired dish and filters, you land on a new page that shows you the top ten restaurants ordered in the ranking calculated by the algorithm.
-The restaurants are sorted in descending order by ranking, with a maximum score of 1 and a maximum score of 10.
+The restaurants are sorted in descending order, with a minimum score of 1 and a maximum score of 10.
-For each restaurant, clicking shows the geolocation, references and price range.
+For each restaurant, its geolocation is shown.

-For a more comprehensive detail of the restaurant simply click on the restaurant name and you will be redirected to the **'Restaurant detail** section.
+For more comprehensive information on the restaurant, simply click on the restaurant's name and you will be redirected to the **'Restaurant detail** section.

 #### Restaurant details

 <img title="Ranking" align="left" width="200px" src="assets/images/restaurant_detail.jpeg">

-The restaurant-related detail page provides an overview of the restaurant's offerings.
-In fact, there is a brief description of the restaurant, some aggregate information, such as the number of users who have rated the restaurant fantastic.
+The restaurant detail page provides an overview of the restaurant's offerings.
+It includes a brief description of the restaurant and aggregate information, such as the number of users who have rated the restaurant as excellent.
-Finally, possible places of interest near the restaurant can be displayed on the map.
+In addition, nearby places of interest can be displayed on the map.

-This allows you to organize not only a lunch or dinner, but more generally a small tour focused on the city's gastronomic offerings.
+This feature allows you to organize not only a lunch or dinner but also a small tour focused on the city's gastronomic offerings.